liweinan/tcprest/README.md

 	    }
 	}

-As the code show above, the server will accept user request, using extractor to convert request from string to context object, and then invoker will invoke the relative method in mapped class and return back the response to server.
+The above pseudocode show how the server work: It uses extractor to convert request from string to context object, and then invoker will invoke the relative method in mapped class and return back the response to server.
 Finally the server write response to client.

+But with only the above codes, we can only trasmitting string values between server and client, that's not enough to map a java class into a network based communication, because network can only send/receive strings instead of java objects.
+So we need some tools to do the data transformation to us.
+The following two components are for this purpose:

 ### Mapper